Adelaide of Vianden: Regency

 Adelaide is considered to have been a good regent.
 A clever and energetic woman, she endeavoured to gradually settle the numerous feuds inherited by her and her son with the local noble families, the powerful lords of Bicken, Walderdorff and Haiger, although she herself did not disdain to take up the gauntlet forced upon her on one occasion or another.
 On the other hand, she also resolved many of the pledges entered into by her husband.
 In the underdeveloped County of Nassau-Siegen, where the local nobility thought they had a free hand, she kept the reins tight.
-She did have to pledge land to clear her husband’s debts, and although ending her husband’s numerous feuds was not without sacrifice, these agreements brought her the peace for undisturbed reconstruction.
-The unfinished feuds and frequent interference from the countryʼs resident powerful nobility forced her to make new debts.
+She did have to pledge land to clear her husband's debts, and although ending her husband's numerous feuds was not without sacrifice, these agreements brought her the peace for undisturbed reconstruction.
+The unfinished feuds and frequent interference from the country's resident powerful nobility forced her to make new debts.
 As early as 1350/51 she had Tringenstein Castle built as a countermeasure against the new Hessian castle Neu-Dernbach Castle.
-She had built the castle on allodial land of the lords of Bicken and had the ownership rights to the castle hill known as ‘Murstein’ confirmed in 1352.
+She had built the castle on allodial land of the lords of Bicken and had the ownership rights to the castle hill known as 'Murstein' confirmed in 1352.
 This way, the feud with Gerlach and Friedrich von Bicken, whose allies were the lords of Wildenburg and Elkershausen, which was highly damaging for both sides, was settled.

-Also in 1352, Adelaide succeeded in buying back the former Nassau half of the city of Siegen from the Electorate of Cologne for ʻzwey dusent alte schyldguldenʼ (ʻtwo thousand old shield guildersʼ).
-And in that year, she reconciled with the Walderdorff brothers, to whom Ottoʼs death seems to have been mainly attributed.
+Also in 1352, Adelaide succeeded in buying back the former Nassau half of the city of Siegen from the Electorate of Cologne for "zwey dusent alte schyldgulden" ("two thousand old shield guilders").
+And in that year, she reconciled with the Walderdorff brothers, to whom Otto's death seems to have been mainly attributed.
 With the reconciliation, the Walderdorff brothers had to release the prisoners without ransom, take their goods and tithes in Nassau in fief from the counts and, in addition, provide them with four vassals.
 Two years later, in 1354, Adolf von Wilmerode, Wilhelm von Hadamar, Rorich Bücher von Lurenburg, Godebracht von Irmtraud and Andreas von Dernbach, as helpers in that feud, also reconciled with Adelaide, under the same condition, that each of them dedicate a part of his hereditary property to Nassau in fief.
-In 1356, Adelaide was forced to conclude a protection alliance with Landgrave Henry II ʻthe Ironʼ of Hesse, opening all Nassau castles to the landgrave, during her sonʼs minority.
+In 1356, Adelaide was forced to conclude a protection alliance with Landgrave Henry II 'the Iron' of Hesse, opening all Nassau castles to the landgrave, during her son's minority.